webprogramming260/startup-example/README.md

 ## JavaScript deliverable

+➡️ The following is an example of the required information for the `Startup JavaScript` deliverable

 For this deliverable I implemented by JavaScript so that the application works for a single user.
 I also added placeholders for future technology.

 - **login** - When you press enter or the login button it takes you to the voting page.